moto-penangf/documentation/docs/dev/mtkclient.md

 [Read full debug logs](https://github.com/user-attachments/files/18427911/da_pl_no_cert_flash_lk.txt)

 ## Force BROM
-Unfortunately, it looks like the firmware contains a patched Preloader, and in the event of a crash, the phone just hangs in Preloader without going to BROM.
+Unfortunately, it looks like the firmware contains a patched Preloader, and in the event of a crash, the phone just hangs in Preloader without going to BROM.<br/>
 Furthermore, BROM mode itself is disabled by efuse, so it cannot be triggered with testpoint, too.

 ````shell